-*- coding: utf-8 -*-

 """

-Check whether a Boolean function is constant.
+Check whether the Boolean function is constant.

 """

-return np.all(self.f == self.f[0])
+return bool(np.all(self.f == self.f[0]))

-def is_degenerate(self) -> bool:
+def is_degenerate(self, USE_NUMBA: bool = True) -> bool:

 """